-Group B Streptococcus (GBS) is a normal natural bacterium carried in 20-40% of adults in the UK and 25% of pregnant women carry GBS in their vagina.
-GBS does not normally cause any symptoms and is not an STD although it can be passed on through sexual contact and skin contact.
+Group B Streptococcus (GBS) is a common bacterium normally carried in 20-40% of adults in the UK and 25% of pregnant women carry GBS in their vagina.
+GBS carriage seldom causes any symptoms and is not an STD although it can be passed from person to person through sexual or skin contact.

 Answers to the questions we get asked the most about how to use the Strepelle test kit.

-Why should I be I be tested for GBS?
+- Why should I be tested for GBS?

 Group B streptococcus is a leading cause of early- onset neonatal infection, resulting in sepsis, pneumonia and meningitis in the UK.
-Early onset Group B Strep (EOGBS) currently affects 1 in 400 babies which can be life threatening, unfortunately there is no way to tell which baby will be affected.
+Early onset Group B Strep (EOGBS) currently affects 1 in 1750 babies and 1 in 400 if the mother is carrying group B strep.
+EOGBS can be life threatening, unfortunately there is no way to tell which baby will be affected.

 Carrying GBS is asymptomatic, meaning there are no symptoms associated with GBS.
-The only way to find out whether you are is through testing.
+The only way to find out whether you are carrying it is through testing.

 Unfortunately routine screening for GBS is not currently available on the NHS although many other countries routinely screen for GBS and have seen a significant reduction in GBS infections such as: